Skip to main content

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-Core welfare principles for equids; useful context that calendar age is only one input next to nutrition, environment, and veterinary care.
+Equine welfare principles; calendar age is only one input next to nutrition, environment, and veterinary care.

-Owner-oriented senior horse management overview; aligns with the page’s reminder that individual horses age differently even when the calendar matches.
+Owner-oriented senior horse management; individual horses age differently at the same calendar age.

 Pets & Animals Estimation Note